mlerma54/RSIGradCAM/README.md

 - RSI_Grad_CAM_w_autobaseline.ipynb - RSI-Grad-CAM with automatic computation of baseline

+- RSI_Grad_CAM_PyTorch_w_VGG19.ipynb - implementation of RSI-Grad-CAM in PyTorch for use on a VGG19 classifier network

-- RSI_Grad_CAM_pytorch.ipynb - implementation of RSI-Grad-CAM in PyTorch
+- RSI_Grad_CAM_PyTorch_w_ResNet50.ipynb - implementation of RSI-Grad-CAM in PyTorch for use on a ResNet50 classifier network

 - imagenet_classes.txt - list of Imagenet classes